During the course we tested a massive concrete beam to destruction and I thought; now that’s what I want to do.

 More recently I led the engineering design team for the London 2012 Olympic Park.
 Being able to see, touch and use what you have worked hard to deliver, makes you so proud.
 That’s what gets you up and into work every day.

 I joined ICE as a student member and became a fellow a few years ago.
 I hadn’t considered going for fellowship until a colleague suggested that I look into it.
 The process was actually quicker and simpler than I had imagined.

 I think fellowship helps to show your achievements and progress in the industry.
-It also reflects your length of service and status as a civil engineering professional.
+It also reflects your status as a civil engineering professional.

 Interested in becoming a fellow of ICE?

 If you want to know more about becoming a fellow of ICE, why not use our online tool to find out if it's the right grade for you?

 We'll ask you a few questions about your current circumstances to help guide you.
 You can then sign up for a free MyICE account, and access detailed, personalised information about what you'll need to do to become a FICE.